Meet our future health leaders inspiring the next generation!

 4. Formal written letter of support for enrolment from the DrPH PGC team.

-Please note: All applicants, whether domestic or international, who do not have an assessable qualification undertaken and assessed in English, must provide evidence that their English language ability meets the minimum requirements for admission.
+Please note: All applicants who do not have an assessable qualification undertaken and assessed in English, must provide evidence that their English language ability meets the minimum requirements for admission.
 Please refer to the UNSW English Language Requirements website for further information.

 Application Process